NZMSA/2021-Phase-2-Data-Science/4. Deploy Model onto Azure/README.md

    ***For your project, you must be able to write an entry script that works specifically to your model.***

-6. After registering our model, we then need to setup the remote virtual environment.
-Under the hood, Microsoft is creating a docker containing that contains our Python environment that runs our model and interfacing achieved via a REST API.
+6. After registering our model, we need to setup the remote virtual environment.
+Under the hood, Microsoft is creating a docker containing that contains our Python environment running our model.
+Interfacing with our model is achieved via REST API.

-   We want the remote environment to have exactly the same Python versions/modules as our local machine.
+   1. We want the remote environment to have exactly the same Python versions/modules as our local machine.
 I have noticed that using the ```Environment.from_existing_conda_environment()``` method results in deployment errors, but is the easiest way so try this first.

-   If you are receiving deployment errors associated with setting up the environment then try the second method where we manually add packages as needed.
+   2. If you are receiving deployment errors then try the second method which is to manually add packages as required.

 ```python
 from azureml.core import Environment